 Acceptable Use Policy

-Velocity’s goal is to provide its customers with the best services possible.
+Velocity’s goal is to provide its customers with the best solutions possible.
 In order to help accomplish this, Velocity has adopted this Acceptable Use Policy (the “Policy”).
 This Policy outlines acceptable use of Velocity’s services, including but not limited to, Internet access, Wi-Fi services, telephone service, and casting services (collectively, the “Service”).
 This Policy is in addition to any restrictions contained in Velocity’s Master Service Agreement(s) (“MSA”) executed between Velocity and its Customers.
 All capitalized terms used in this Policy that are not defined here have the meanings given to them in the MSA governing our Customer’s relationship with Velocity.

 All Customers (the “customer”, “user”, “you,” or “your”) and all others who use the Service must comply with this Policy.
 Your failure, other’s failure, to comply with this Policy could result in the suspension or termination of your or their Service account(s).
 Therefore, you should take steps to ensure that others you permit to use your Service are aware of this Policy and agree to abide by it.
 If you are unwilling to comply with this Policy, you must immediately stop all use of the Service and notify Velocity so that it can close your account.